- Home

 Is Ethics an Important Component of Regulations in Tomorrow’s Healthcare?

-Prof Glenn Cohen
+Professor Glenn Cohen

 James A. Attwood and Leslie Williams Professor of Law, Deputy Dean, Faculty Director, Petrie-Flom Center for Health Law Policy, Biotechnology and Bioethics, Harvard Law School, United States